 Safety: In this trial, there was one serious adverse event in the treatment arm, which was depression.
+This event was suspected to be related to treatment.
 The trial investigator determined the relatedness of the serious adverse event to study treatment based on his or her professional medical judgment and in accordance with the study protocol, which required the investigator to determine that a reasonable possibility did not exist that the study treatment caused the adverse event.
 The serious adverse event was not ocular in nature.
-In addition, there were a variety of adverse events in both the OTX-DP group and the vehicle control group, with nine ocular related adverse events and two non-ocular adverse events in the OTX-DP group and eight ocular adverse events and two non-ocular adverse events in the vehicle control group.
-In the OTX-DP group, the only adverse event that occurred more than once was reduction in visual ocuity and increased intraocular pressure, both of which occurred twice.
-The most common adverse events in the vehicle control group were erythera of the eyelid, discharge from the eye and an increase in lacrimation, all of which occurred twice.
+In addition, there were a variety of adverse events in both the DEXTENZA group and the vehicle control group, with nine ocular related adverse events and two non-ocular adverse events in the DEXTENZA group and eight ocular adverse events and two non-ocular adverse events in the vehicle control group.
+In the DEXTENZA group, the only adverse event that occurred more than once was reduction in visual acuity and increased intraocular pressure, both of which occurred twice.
+The most common adverse events in the vehicle control group were erythema of the eyelid, discharge from the eye and an increase in lacrimation, all of which occurred twice.
 All adverse events were transient in nature and completely resolved by the end of the trial.

-Planned Phase 3 Clinical Program
+Phase 3 Clinical Program